[HISTORY: Adopted by the Town Council of the Town of Westerly as indicated in article histories. Amendments noted where applicable.]

 No person shall deposit any garbage in any other place than such garbage receptacle as herein prescribed.

-Upon violation of the provisions of § 162-6, it shall be the duty of the Minimum Housing Inspector to give notice as hereinafter provided to the owner, owners, or occupants of such property to comply with the requirements of such section within seven days of such notice.
+Upon violation of the provisions of § 162-6, it shall be the duty of the Property Maintenance Code Official to give notice as hereinafter provided to the owner, owners, or occupants of such property to comply with the requirements of such section within seven days of such notice.

 Such notice may be given personally or by registered mail, addressed to the owner, owners, or occupants of the property described, as their names and addresses are shown upon the records of the Town; service of such notice shall be deemed complete and sufficient when so addressed and deposited in the United States mail with proper postage prepaid.

-Upon failure of the owner, owners, or other occupants of such premises to remedy, or satisfactorily prove to the Minimum Housing Inspector an anticipated remedy, of the conditions existing in violation of the requirement of § 162-6 within seven days after service of such notice to do so as provided herein, there shall be imposed a fine of $10 per day for each day such violation exists.
+Upon failure of the owner, owners, or other occupants of such premises to remedy, or satisfactorily prove to the Property Maintenance Code Official an anticipated remedy, of the conditions existing in violation of the requirement of § 162-6 within seven days after service of such notice to do so as provided herein, there shall be imposed a fine of $10 per day for each day such violation exists.